 And this is the problem.
 We as a culture shield children from the “real world” and never tell them someone close to them had died, or that the dog didn’t go to live on grandma’s farm.
 Why don’t we tell them?
 I wouldn’t know. nobody tried to convince me that santa was real.
 I got presents from my mother. or any other kind of absurd nonsense we subject children to.
 “Oh, they shouldn’t see that” and why on earth not?
 So children grow up in these little bubbles. and suddenly they cross the magic line of adulthood.

 gone is the rite of passage that once marked the transition to adulthood.
-And suddenly like these “adults” are hit with reality. having been shielded their entire lives, they are not ready for it.
-Big surprise.
+And when these “adults” are hit with reality. having been shielded their entire lives, they are not ready for it.
 And most people end up with an unbalanced view of the world.
 Suddenly you can’t see the good anymore. only the bad.

 First is the Pineal Gland. the place where melatonin is produced. in most people it is “calcified” for various reasons. and not only this, but the sinus system is usually full of gunk in most people. and this causes depression and lethargy also.
 I know mine is playing up at the minute. my ears have been playing up for months now.

-Emotions not dealt with create a great deal of strain on the body. and on the mind. stress, anxiety you name it. everyone gets scared. there is nothing wrong with that. everyone gets sad too.
+Mind you, everyone gets scared, sad and lonely at some point. gets sad too.
 But that doesn’t mean we are broken and need fixing.
+Flowers only bloom in spring, and winter has every right to exist.
 Maybe we just need a helping hand or a shoulder to cry on?

 Who knows?
 Keep well, all of you.